 Balance humility and confidence

-The comfort level with answering this interview question ranges greatly from person to person.
+The comfort level with answering this interview question during job interviews ranges greatly from person to person.
 For some professionals, sharing successes may feel boastful and uncomfortable.
-For others, it may be satisfying to dwell on strengths and accomplishments.
+For other candidates, it may be satisfying to dwell on strengths and accomplishments.
 The key is to find a balance between the two.
-Humility can go a long way, but too much of it and you’ll likely end up selling yourself short.
+Humility can go a long way, but too much of it and you'll likely end up selling yourself short.
 Therefore, the best way to approach this is with quantifiable results.
 Remember the importance of getting specific?
-Well, it doesn’t only paint a clear picture of your strength – it can also enable you to brag about yourself without feeling uncomfortable or appearing arrogant.
-After all, you’re simply stating facts that happen to make you look impressive.
-Remember, a strength-based interview question is the prime opportunity to market yourself to an employer, so don’t let it go to waste.
+Well, it doesn't only paint a clear picture of your strength – it can also enable you to brag about yourself without feeling uncomfortable or appearing arrogant.
+After all, you're simply stating facts that happen to make you look impressive.
+Remember, a strength-based interview question is a prime opportunity to market yourself to a potential new employer or hiring manager, so don't let it go to waste.

 Weaving it all together: examples of interview-strength answers

 Good answers to strength-based interview questions make the case for your candidacy by giving concrete examples and stories showing why you excel.
-It will correlate to qualities sought in the job description and use examples that are related to work (as opposed to using examples from your personal life).
-Weaving all these tips together, here are a few examples of how you can answer the ‘What is your greatest strength?’ interview question:
+It will correlate to qualities sought in the job posting and use examples that are related to work (as opposed to using examples from your personal life).
+Weaving all these tips together, here are a few relevant examples of how job seekers can answer the 'What is your greatest strength?' interview question: